diogomatsubara/codex/docs/index.rst

 * Guides on how to use Stark & Wayne software to manage the on-going lifecycle maintenance of each foundation deployed.
 * Recommendations from our top-notch architects who have deployed Cloud Foundry in the field for numerous Fortune 500 enterprises.

-.. _overview:
+.. _common:

 .. toctree::
    :maxdepth: 1
-   :caption: Overview
+   :caption: Network Design

-   overview/network
+   common/network

 .. _aws: